oncai/ohif-viewer-xnat/README.md

 ### Building the OHIF client

-The viewer is built in `Meteor`, a full stack framework, however we require a client only build, possible with `meteor-build-client-fixed2`.
+The viewer is built in `Meteor`, a full stack framework, however we require a client-only build, possible with `meteor-build-client-fixed2`.
 Install it using `npm`:

 ```bash
 npm install meteor-build-client-fixed2 -g
 ```

-Now cross your fingers and enter this beast of a command in the `StandaloneViewer/StandaloneViewer` directory (you might want to wrap it in its own bash function if you are going to do this frequently):
+Now you can build the client-only build from within the `StandaloneViewer/StandaloneViewer` directory (you might want to wrap it in its own bash function if you are going to do this frequently):

 ```bash
 METEOR_PACKAGE_DIRS="../../Packages" meteor-build-client-fixed2 ../myOutputFolder -u VIEWER -s ../settings.json -p "" --legacy